Soggy breakdown on 2014 PA fruit. Photo courtesy of Yosef Al Shoffe, Cornell

 (based on background color)

 When you complete the final spray in your season-long calcium program, you should have applied a total of 9 to 14 lbs of actual calcium to your trees in order to influence both bitter pit and storage life.
-Recent research comparing calcium materials confirmed that these higher levels of elemental calcium are more efficacious on Honeycrisp (Greg Peck and Alan Biggs, 2015).
-Rob Crassweller and Lynn Kime developed a useful on-line spreadsheetto help with this calculation.
+Virginia research comparing calcium materials confirmed that even higher levels of elemental calcium are more efficacious on Honeycrisp (Greg Peck and Alan Biggs, 2015).
+Rob Crassweller and Lynn Kime developed a useful online spreadsheet to help with this calculation.

-In our 2014 Honeycrisp research in commercial orchards, bitter pit was reduced when the level of calcium was high relative to nitrogen, potassium and magnesium.
+In our multi-year Honeycrisp research in commercial orchards, bitter pit was reduced when the level of calcium was high relative to nitrogen, potassium, and magnesium.
 There was an interaction with crop load, with bitter pit further reduced at moderate crop loads.

-Example of the increase in bitter pit with higher levels of potassium relative to calcium (from 2014 research in six commercial Honeycrisp Orchards).
+Example of the increase in bitter pit with higher levels of magnesium + potassium + nitrogen relative to calcium (from research in six commercial Honeycrisp orchards).

 Visual appearance of fruit harvested from trees with low (left), moderate (middle), and heavy (right) crop loads.
 Photo courtesy of J. Schupp.